-- (a) possession, constructively or otherwise, of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision); - (b) possession, constructively or otherwise, of any pipe, utensil, or thing used in the preparation or consumption of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision): - (c) consumption of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision);
+- (a) possession, constructively or otherwise, of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision); - (b) possession, constructively or otherwise, of any pipe, utensil, or thing used in the preparation or consumption of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision); - (c) consumption of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision); - (d) frequenting any place used for the consumption of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision).

-(d) frequenting any place used for the consumption of any controlled drug specified in the First Schedule to the Misuse of Drugs Law (2000 Revision).
-Passed by the Legislative Assembly the day of , 2006.
-Speaker.
-Clerk of the Legi islative Assembly.
+Passed by the Legislative Assembly the 14th day of September, 2006.